 Ephedra, for example, was not given the same scrutiny as prescribed medications for weight loss.
 As such, there were no controls to determine whether taking ephedra could be dangerous.
 It did help some lose weight, but the cost was high.
 Once deaths began to occur from the use of ephedra, the FDA pulled it from the market.
 Beforehand, since ephedra was a nutritional supplement, the FDA did not test it and thus lost the chance to save some lives.
 Other herbal remedies have specific interactions with medications and may pose more danger.

 Proponents of herbal therapy argue that the FDA has frequently missed things when testing “approved” drugs.
 The drugs Vioxx and Seroquel have recently been found to cause serious side effects, resulting in wrongful death and injury claims.
 There are numerous examples of the FDA approving drugs without lengthy testing, or approving drugs when the clinical results were manufactured or dubious.

 Alternative practitioners can often point to thousands of years of anecdotal evidence that suggests certain alternative practices are successful.
 The Western medical community largely stands opposed to such practices, but as complementary medicine has advanced, there are now medical schools that teach “alternative” methods.
 Many physicians now embrace complementary medicine because it creates more options for addressing a medical condition.

-Unfortunately, most health insurance companies do not provide coverage of alternative medicine of any kind.
+Unfortunately, most health insurance companies do not provide coverage of non-traditional medicine of any kind.
 If one is lucky, chiropractic care may be included in a health plan.
 Generally, though, one has to pay for acupuncture, yoga classes, nutritional supplements or any other alternative therapy.
-Caution should be observed when embarking on an alternative medicine health plan, because most governments do not regulate alternative practices, and as with traditional medicine, there are some unscrupulous or unqualified practitioners.
+Caution should be observed when embarking on an alternative medicine health plan, because most governments do not regulate alternative practices, and as with traditional medicine, there are unscrupulous or unqualified practitioners.